"I Was So Tired of the Income Roller Coaster"

 People Like My Training:

-Since Membership Impact is brand new I don't have any feedback from anyone who's taken it.
-I have, however, been teaching business and marketing courses since 2010.
+I have been teaching online business and marketing courses since 2010.
 Here are some of the people who've liked my training:

 A Final Note About Memberships:

 You might be wondering if now is the right time for you to start a membership site.

 I can tell you this - nothing gets you taking action like knowing someone is going to be waiting for you to deliver on your promise.

 And nothing makes you get creative about finding new people like knowing the more people you find the more money you make (without having to do any extra work)!

 I'm NOT the most self-motivated person AT ALL.
 I trick myself into doing work by putting myself in situations where I have to deliver.
 Membership sites fit this bill.
 I've had deadlines of the first of the month to deliver a product, or by a workshop or webinar date... this works!

 As long as you're the kind of person who does what you say you'll do then it's likely NOW is a very good time to start.

 Just imagine where you could be in a year from now, how many members could you have, if you start today!

 Copyright 2020, Angela Wills - Disclaimer